 It’s an especially funny comparison since Obadiah Stane and Jeff Lebowski are pretty much the polar opposite of each other: The former is a multi-billionaire evil industrialist, the latter is... is uh... is this a... what day is this?

 (Thanks to this wordpress blog for the image.)

 The Nicholas Cage Beige Volvo TrilogyHere’s a neat one that I found on TVTropes: Apparently Nicholas Cage really likes beige cars.
-He says he drives on in The Rock.
-Later, he drops Dave Chapelle’s body onto one in Con Air:
+He says he drives one in The Rock.
+Later, he drops Dave Chapelle’s body into one in Con Air.